Scoutmob Uses SendGrid to Eliminate their Email Headaches

 Scoutmob sends hundreds of thousands of emails a month, and many of those are transactional emails, the one-offs sent to individual users when they sign up for the mailing list or use a deal in their city.
 While Scoutmob knew from the start that they’d need a tool for the daily emails, they continued to send transactional email themselves, through SMTP1 servers.
 “That was never ideal, but it got worse over time, and it started causing problems,” says Norman.

 That’s when Scoutmob turned to SendGrid, a company offering cloud-based email infrastructure, relieving businesses of the cost and complexity of maintaining custom email systems.
 Rackspace and SendGrid have a strategic relationship, which provides Rackspace Cloud customers with access to SendGrid’s email infrastructure — all running on top of the Rackspace Cloud.
-Rackspace customers can log into their Rackspace control panel, click the link to SendGrid, and easily start using SendGrid to send emails.
+Rackspace customers can log into their Cloud Office control panel, click the link to SendGrid, and easily start using SendGrid to send emails.

 Moving to SendGrid for transactional emails couldn’t have been easier, says Norman.
 “Because we were using SMTP before, and that’s how SendGrid attaches, I didn’t actually have to add any code.
 Maybe four lines of configuration code, that’s all.
 SendGrid took five minutes or less to set up, and that headache was gone.
 Suddenly, our email was sending great.”